![]() |

 Kitch-iti-kipi is located just west of Manistique at Palms Book State Park.
 Go 6 miles west of Manistique on US 2 to Thompson, take M-149 north for 12 miles to the park.
 One of the Upper Peninsula's major attractions, Kitch-iti-kipi or "The Big Spring" is two hundred feet across and forty feet deep.
 Over 10,000 gallons a minute gush from many fissures in underlying limestone, the flow continuing throughout the year at a constant 45 degree temperature so the spring never freezes and can be enjoyed any season of the year.

 This raft is on a cable that is pulled across the pool by a park employee or can easily be operated by any visitors to the park.
 The fast flowing spring can be seen through the viewing windows or you can look over the side of the viewing raft.
 This beautiful crystal clear spring can also be enjoyed from the shore.
 Ancient tree trunks, mineral-encrusted branches and fat trout appear to be suspended in nothingness as they slip through crystal waters far below.
 Clouds of sand kept in constant motion by gushing waters create ever-changing shapes and forms, a challenge to the imagination of young and old alike.
-Near the Spring is a pleasant and shaded picnic area, modern toilet facilities and a park store.
+Near the Spring is a pleasant and shaded picnic area, modern toilet facilities and the Palms Book Trading Post.
 Pick up a picnic lunch and enjoy your meal in this quiet, peaceful park.
-Beverages, some food items, and souvenirs available at the Park Concession Store.
+Souvenirs, T-shirts, sweatshirts, books, ice cream treats and beverages are for sale.
+The Trading Post open daily from mid-May through mid-October.

 Things to see and do near Palms Book State Park